rickhallett/justSurvive/README.md

 7. Create a WorldMap class that uses weak maps/Maps to simulate a 2D board, and a corresponding Navigator class that can take user commands to 'walk' over this map according to it's restrictions, and pipe up and significant tile modifiers up to the character/game state

-8. Build a Schedule class that will allow the player to 'queue up' desired commands and execute them in batches (multiple movements, enemy-combat-combos etc).
+8. Build a Schedule class that will use looping generator functions that allow the player to 'queue up' desired commands and execute them in batches (multiple movements, enemy-combat-combos etc).

 9. Build in timer/action based energy system that simulates day/night cycles.
 Allow the user to rest over custom periods of game time (for various reward/risk...).

+10. Use discogs API to bring back random cultural information

+11. Use a weather API to determine the weather conditions?

+12. Research what APIs are out there that could be used to enhance the game features

+13. Author api github

+14. test clear()vs cmds

+15. Specifically practice using async map/reduce/filter and await promise.all

+16. Use promise.race if scanning out against multiple incoming responses and only caring about the fastest one

+17. Use Proxies to sanitise input/output on important attribute methods